-At the end of each academic year CADP students are asked to submit their CVs via Box and to complete a short survey providing details on any successes and challenges encountered throughout the year.
-The CADP faculty use this information to prepare a short letter stating whether students are meeting their milestones.
+At the end of each academic year, CADP students are asked to submit their CVs via Box and to complete a short survey providing details on any successes and challenges encountered throughout the year.
+The CADP faculty use this information to prepare a short letter stating whether students are "meeting expectations" or "not meeting expectations."
 This letter is submitted to the DGS and goes into the students' official record.
-Faculty are encouraged to meet with their mentees in the Fall to create goals and a plan on how to monitor progress.
-The intent is to provide ongoing feedback for students that both appreciates their successes and identifies areas for additional professional growth and development.
+CADP students also attend a meeting with their Advisor and one other CADP faculty member to reflect on their successes from the prior year and plan for the future.
+While the annual letter fulfills a departmental requirement, these annual meetings provide an opportunity for each CADP student to have dedicated time for discussing their graduate training and career goals with faculty so they can plan together how best to achieve them.